Weir High School: Graduating class statistics

 The average size of a graduating class is 170 students.
 97.2% of students graduate from Weir High School.
 Of these, 55% attend a 4-year college/university, 16% attend a 3-year College/Jr. University, 8% enter the work force, 4% attend business/tech schools, 3% enlist in military service.
 Additionally, 21% of the student body are special education students, 12% of students are on reduced lunch and 28% of students are on free lunch.

 Standardized testing results

 ACT

 Approximately 63.4% of students at Weir High School take the American College Test (ACT).
 This is compared to 63% of Hancock County School District students, as well as 60.3% of students statewide.
 The Average composite score of the exam, on a 36-point scale, is 20.6.
 This is consistent with the county and statewide achievements of 20.4 and 20.7, respectively.

 SAT

-According to the No Child Left Behind Report Card, 18.6% of students take the Scholastic Aptitude Test (SAT), 5% higher than the rest of the county and 3% higher than the statewide average.
+According to the No Child Left Behind Report Card, 18.6% of students take the SAT, 5% higher than the rest of the county and 3% higher than the statewide average.
 The average score in Critical Reading is 485, Math is 473, and Writing is 497.
 This equals a composite score of 1455 out of a possible 2400.
 County and statewide, the average composite scores are 1440 and 1465 respectively.